pjh5672/Machine_Learning_Practice/README.md

 ## History
 **Oct 04 2020**
-Update on notebook for Decision Tree
+Update on notebook for Decision Tree(Classification, Regression examples)
 **Oct 03 2020**
 Update on notebook for Support Vector Machine
 **Sep 30 2020**